seatgeek/amqp-dispatcher/README.md

     consumers:
       - consumer: workers.module:Consumer
+        consumer_count: 1
         queue: test_queue
-        prefetch_count: 1
+        prefetch_count: 2
       - consumer: workers.module_2:Consumer
+        consumer_count: 2
         queue: test_queue_2
-        prefetch_count: 1
+        prefetch_count: 10

-At the moment the `prefetch_count` is the AMQP prefetch count as well as the number of instances of your consumer.
+`prefetch_count` is the AMQP `prefetch_count` when consuming.
+The `consumer_count` is the number of instances of your consumer to handle messages from that queue.
 Connection pools are highly recommended.
 MySQL will require the [MySQL Connector](http://pypi.python.org/pypi/mysql-connector-python) instead of `mysqldb` in order for gevent to switch properly.